orhun/personal-blog/content/introducing-tuitar.md

 That's when I decided to build a tool to practice electric guitar, without even an idea of what that would look like.
 As if that wasn't enough craziness, I also submitted this project idea to the [Rust Forge conference](https://rustforgeconf.com/) so that I could speedrun the development if the talk got accepted.
 (i.e. _talk-driven development_: set a deadline and become responsible to deliver something)

 Coincidentally, the [Ratatui](https://ratatui.rs/) project had a new backend called [Mousefood](https://github.com/ratatui/mousefood) at the time.
 This allowed running terminal UIs on embedded devices (e.g. ESP32).
 This seemed like a perfect opportunity to hack with terminal UIs, embedded and guitar tooling.
-However, since I still wasn’t confident about what to build, I took a trip to Berlin in May to visit [Superbooth](https://www.superbooth.com/) (a huge synthesizer fair).
+However, since I still wasn't confident about what to build, I took a trip to Berlin in May to visit [Superbooth](https://www.superbooth.com/) (a huge synthesizer fair).
 In the end, I had [more inspiration](https://blog.orhun.dev/am-i-a-musician-yet/) than I needed.

 <q>
 Ok, it seems like you are getting a bit sidetracked.
 I mean, getting excited about synthesizers is cool and all, but what about the guitar tool?